 Seminars, alternating between plenary and small-group sessions

-Participation in the virtual translation agency (Block 2): 48
+Group assignment: Participation in the virtual translation agency (translation; revising and editing; project management report)

 All of the components have to be at least 6.0 to pass the course.
 There are resits for all components.

 Inspection and feedback